wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 THE lofty eagle cutteth the air with his wings, and moveth rapidly along ; the fish of the deep glide swiftly through the waters ; the timid deer bounds through the thick forests with wonderful speed :

-2 But Imagination surpasseth them all; she rideth on the fleet winds ; she holdeth a stream of lightning in her hand.
+2 But Imagination surpasseth them all ; she rideth on the fleet winds ; she holdeth a stream of lightning in her hand.

 3 In an instant she flieth from the frozen mountains of Zembla, in the regions of the north, to the burning sands of Africa, in the torrid zone.

-4 Now the sons of Columbia were peace-makers; neither did their footsteps follow after warfare.
+4 Now the sons of Columbia were peace-makers ; neither did their footsteps follow after warfare.

 5 (It is written in the holy scriptures, Blessed are the peace-makers, for they shall be called the children of God.)